AnabelGonzalez/WeatherAPI/README.md

 - Improved modern UI:
   - Loading css animation
 - User entered location
-- Error handling: Error message shown when city cannot be found
+- Error handling: Error message shown when city cannot be found.
+Error message will be displayed if the entered city cannot be found.
+Users can the, re-try with a different city name.

 ![V0](https://weatherapi.anabelgonzalez.com/weather-api-v1.png)